-It is normal for children to snore and breathe through their mouth after a tonsillectomy.
+It is normal for children to snore and breathe through their mouth after adenoidectomy.
 They may also talk a little differently.
 You may also notice that your child has bad breath.
-This is caused by white scabs that form in the throat as the throat heals.
+This is caused by the healing process in that part of the body.
+Their voice might also be higher pitch for a few weeks after surgery.